SamBlyat/dog-breed-searcher/README.md

 ## Usage

 1. Open the app.
-2. Enter a breed name in the search bar or browse galery of breeds.
+2. Enter a breed name in the search bar or browse gallery of breeds.
 3. Click on a breed to view images and information about the breed.

 ### NOTE